Free Trial Abuse

 Authenticity Score

-Repeat abusers tend to get lazy with fake identities.
+The fourth invented identity never gets the care of the first.
 The Authenticity score catches disposable email domains, names that don't follow natural patterns, and data that doesn't hold together.
 Especially when combined with a low Uniqueness score, low Authenticity is a strong indicator of free trial abuse.

 Behavior Score